-Employees will be able to focus on more critical everyday operations by automating manual and routine processes with robotic process automation tools.
-This would result in significant increases in efficiency, morale, and skillset enhancement.
+Employees will be able to benefit from RPA by focusing on more critical everyday operations by automating manual and routine processes with robotic process automation tools.
+This would result in significant increases in efficiency, morale, and skill set enhancement.

 I strongly advise you to read the article linked below for further details.

 As per BPM.com, Business Process Management (BPM) is a discipline involving any combination of modeling, automation, execution, control, measurement, and optimization of business activity flows, in support of enterprise goals, spanning systems, employees, customers and partners within and beyond the enterprise boundaries.

 Organizations use it to establish, manage, and optimize business processes.
 It entails assessing each process independently while also considering its role throughout the enterprise. at this stage, it is critical to understand the differences between BPM and workflow.

 Time is lost, deadlines are missed, customers are dissatisfied, and so on when processes are inefficient and unoptimized.
 According to IDC study, inefficient processes may cost businesses up to 20-30% of their annual revenue.

 A key component is the regular fine-tuning of processes with the objective of optimizing as much as possible.
 This might be as easy as deleting a step in a process or totally rebuilding it from beginning to end.

 I strongly advise you to read the articles linked below for further details.

 Each business has a set of activities, events, and decisions that move work from beginning to end via business processes.

 As compared to RPA, BPM is a comprehensive strategy for optimizing and automating business processes from start to finish.
 RPA, on the other hand, is a technology that deals with smaller, repetitive activities conducted by bots as part of a business process.